chortingg/Simulation-of-Subsystem-Testing-of-Infusion-Pumps/README.md

 17 LEDs

-18 Pressure sensor coupled with an LED (OEM Part number: 34521372)
+18 Component X: Pressure sensor coupled with an LED (OEM Part number: 34521372)

 Functions Of The Subsytems: